Milad-Akarie/auto_route_library/README.md

   ...
 }
 ```
 Then we pass our observer to the root delegate `AutoRouterDelegate`.

-**Important** notice that `navigatorObservers` property is a builder function that returns a list of observes and the reason for that is a navigator observer instance can only be used by a single router, so unless you're using a one single router or you don't want your nested routers to inherit observers make sure navigatorObservers builder always returns fresh observer instances.
+**Important**: Notice that `navigatorObservers` property is a builder function that returns a list of observers.
+This is because a navigator observer instance can only be used by a single router.
+Unless you're using one single router or you don't want your nested routers to inherit observers, make sure `navigatorObservers` builder always returns fresh observer instances.

 ```dart
    return MaterialApp.router(
       routerDelegate: AutoRouterDelegate(